12 months with a Pool Robot - A Long Term Test of Wybot Pool Cleaners - CyberShack

 Wybot have sent me the 2025 range of Wybot pool cleaners to test and I’ve just begun the process of doing this.
 I’ll give you an update in the next couple of weeks as to how it performed.
 They’ve added new features and one model has a new pool mounted wall bracket with solar panel.
 So it will swim up to the edge of your pool once it’s finished cleaning, pop itself on the charger mount and recharge itself from the sunlight.
 Very clever.

-In the end, switching to a Wybot pool cleaners hasn’t just made pool care easier—it’s changed the way I look after my backyard.
+In the end, switching to a Wybot pool cleaner hasn’t just made pool care easier—it’s changed the way I look after my backyard.
 I’m not going back.

 Catch more reviews of different tech products here.